seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 Now that we've added our GitHub remote, let's perform our first Git **push**.
 A Git push updates a remote repository with all of the commits that we've made to our local Git repository.
-This first Git push you do when setting up a remote on GitHub with a local repository is little different from future Git pushes.
+This first Git push you do when setting up a remote on GitHub with a local repository is a little different from future Git pushes.
 We'll need to use the `-u` flag in order to set `origin` as the default remote repository so we don't have to provide its name every time we want to interact with it.
 Enter the following command, modified so that you're using your GitHub